lichtara/relational-coherence-hybrid-systems/paper/06_triadic_structure.md

 To govern is not merely to produce outcomes, but to exercise authority within a relational order in which agency can be located, responsibility can be assigned, and intervention remains possible without collapsing the system’s intelligibility.

 Under conditions of hybridized agency—where human, institutional, and artificial capacities are densely interwoven—these structural requirements do not diminish.
 They become more explicit.
-Governability is therefore not a contingent feature of political order, but a condition of its possibility.
+Governability is therefore not a contingent feature added to political order.
+It is the structural condition under which political order can exist as such.

 The triadic architecture articulates this condition.